Home

 Combining Hand and Machine Quilting

-Is it okay to combine machine quilting and hand quilting on the same quilt? (i.e. stitch in the ditch along seam lines with machine, then hand quilting in larger open spaces in the quilt)
+Is it okay to combine machine quilting and hand quilting on the same quilt? (i.e. stitch in the ditch along seam lines with the machine, then hand quilting in larger open spaces in the quilt)

 In two words, "Yes...Absolutely!"
 And here's why...